danomagnum/gologix/README.md

 You can read UDTs in if you define an equivalent struct to blit the data into.
 Arrays of UDTs also works. (see limitation below about UDTs with packed bools)

+There is also a ```Server``` type that lets you recive msg instructions from the controller.
+It currently handles reads and writes of atomic data types (SINT, INT, DINT, REAL).
+You could use this to create a "push" mechanism instead of having ot poll the controller for data changes.

 ### Limitations

 You cannot write multiple items from an array at once yet, but you can do them piecewise if needed.